Brandt & Sherman logo

 If You’re Hit by an Uninsured or Underinsured Driver

-Louisiana has a significant number of uninsured and underinsured drivers.
+Louisiana continues to have a high number of uninsured and underinsured drivers.
 If you are hit by one, you may need to rely on your uninsured/underinsured motorist (UM/UIM) coverage.

 • Pain and suffering